sengeezer/sass-twitter-bootstrap/README.md

 ## This fork

-This fork contains what I consider to be improvements over jlong's version.
-I will try to keep up with his updates.
+This fork contains what I consider to be improvements over jlong's version, e.g. SCSS nesting.
+I will try to keep up with his material updates.

 ## SASS: Usage